 : Discussion

-The overall goal of this research was to test a new proposed mechanism for the corrosion of steel facilitated by the dissolution of ferric iron by dioic acids (oxalate, malonate and succinate), which is subsequently respired by iron reducing bacteria in anaerobic production environments (Figure 1.1).
-This research was into an abiotic component (to investigate the effect of the dioic acids on the dissolution of ferric iron) and a biotic component (to investigate the relationship between iron reducing bacteriadioic acidsosion).
+The overall goal of this research was to test a new proposed mechanism for the corrosion of steel facilitated by the dissolution of ferric iron by dioic acids (oxalate, malonate and succinate), which is subsequently respired by iron reducing bacteria in anaerobic production water environments (Figure 1.1).
+Corrosion is facilitated by the removal of the passivating layer of ferric oxide, allowing steel to be exposed to, and oxidized by, molecular oxygen during aerobic periods or events.
+This research was divided into an abiotic component (to investigate the effect of the dioic acids on the dissolution of ferric iron, as well as impact on steel corrosion in aerobic environments) and a biotic component (to investigate the relationship between iron reducing bacteria, dioic acids, and changes in the corrosion potential (Ecorrosion) and the polarization resistance (Rp) which indicate the susceptibility of steel to corrosion).
+The outcome of this research is to demonstrate that microbial induced corrosion (MIC) can be facilitated by iron-reducing bacteria (IRB) under environmental conditions not amenable to sulfate-reducing bacteria (SRB), and therefore corrosion may not be properly identified and remediated.

-5.1 Abiotic Corrosion of Clean and Oxidized Steel with Dioic Acids
+5.1 Abiotic, Aerobic Corrosion of Clean and Oxidized Steel with Dioic Acids

-The first component of the IRB MIC system is the interaction of the dioic acids with the steel surface to determine how the influence the concentration of dissolved ferric iron.
+The first component of the IRB MIC system requiring characterization is the abiotic interaction of the dioic acids with the steel surface to determine how the dioic acids influence the concentration of dissolved ferric iron.
 This is particularly important in the presence of aerobic systems, where dissolution of ferric oxide can expose steel surfaces to further oxidation by molecular oxygen, and thus facilitate corrosion.
 Thus, for these experiments done in aerobic conditions, clean steel surfaces as well as steel coupons with an oxidized surface were examined.
 It was hypothesized that the stronger the binding constant of the dioic acid ligand (succinate: log β3 = 6.88, malonate: log β3 = 16.6, oxalate: log β3 = 20.2), the greater the dissolved iron concentration, and in the presence of aerobic system, more corrosion will occur.

-Our research no direct relationship between the ligand binding constant and the dissolution of ferric iron in an abiotic system (Figure 4.1 and Figure 4.2).
+Our research showed no direct relationship between the ligand binding constant and the dissolution of ferric iron in an abiotic, aerobic system (Figure 4.1 and Figure 4.2).
 In fact, oxalate, which has the highest binding constant and was expected to solubilize the most ferric iron, solubilized less ferric iron than malonate (Figure 4.1).
-It has been shown that when comparing the same three dioic acids, oxalate (log β3 = 20.2) solubilizes the highest concentration of ferric iron over malonate (log β3 = 16.6) and succinate (log β3 = 6.88) (Paris et al., 2013). fference55(pKa1 = 1.23, pKa2 = 4.19) (pKa1 = 4.2, pKa2 = 5.6) (pKa1 = 2.83, pKa2 = 5.69), thus limiting their ability to fully bind to the ferric iron due to charge interactions.
+It has been shown in the literature that when comparing the same three dioic acids, oxalate (log β3 = 20.2) solubilizes the highest concentration of ferric iron over malonate (log β3 = 16.6) and succinate (log β3 = 6.88) (Paris et al., 2013).
+One reason for this difference may be related to the working pH of the system, which for the previous work was 4.5 and for our work the pH was 7.
+At pH = 4.5, only oxalate (pKa1 = 1.23, pKa2 = 4.19) will be fully deprotonated as succinate (pKa1 = 4.2, pKa2 = 5.6) and malonate (pKa1 = 2.83, pKa2 = 5.69) both have pKa values above 5, thus limiting their ability to fully bind to the ferric iron due to charge interactions.
+As the pH increases, then succinate and malonate become deprotonated and are more available for solubilizing ferric iron.